+Dementia represents a late stage of disease along the continuum of cognitive difficulties and hence clinicians should aim to identify the prodromal stages of dementia in evaluating the individual who presents to the clinic with cognitive complaints such as forgetfulness or confusion.
 The prevalence of dementia is on a rising trend with the rapidly ageing population in Singapore.
-Hence, early diagnosis of dementia is important as early therapeutic interventions may palliate substantially, if not reverse, the significant emotional and economic costs of the illness.
-This is especially important in view of potential disease-modifying therapies in the pipeline, where treatment can then be initiated for those in the earliest stages of cognitive impairment, hence reducing the resultant morbidity and complications of the disease.
+Early diagnosis of dementia is important as early therapeutic interventions may palliate substantially, if not reverse, the significant emotional and economic costs of the illness.
+A thorough history, cognitive evaluation along with suitable investigational studies is necessary for early diagnosis.
+The ability to diagnose dementia at the earliest stages has been greatly improved with the use of biomarkers such as medial temporal atrophy on MR imaging and cerebrospinal fluid beta amyloid levels.
+A 4-step approach to dementia evaluation, incorporating local data, where possible can be used: The first step requires the exclusion of delirium as the cause of the forgetfulness or confusion; the second step involves establishing the diagnosis of dementia; the third step assesses for the behavioural, functional and social problems associated with dementia; and the final step, with the use of a focused history, physical examination, investigations and selected use of neuroimaging, attempts to establish the aetiological diagnosis of the dementia.
+The management of dementia requires a multidisciplinary approach.
+While acetyl cholinesterase inhibitors can slow cognitive deterioration, research for newer disease modifying drugs which target the underlying pathology is ongoing.

-In this paper, we present a 4-step approach to dementia evaluation, incorporating local data, where possible.
-The first step requires the exclusion of delirium as the cause of the forgetfulness or confusion.
-The second step involves establishing the diagnosis of dementia.
-The third step assesses for the behavioural, functional and social problems associated with dementia.
-The final step, with the use of a focused history, physical examination, investigations and selected use of neuroimaging, attempts to establish the aetiological diagnosis of the dementia.
+Keywords: Integrated care; Elderly; Chronic conditions

-SFP 2008; 35(1): 66-72
+SFP2011; 37(3) (Supp 1):8-14